How to Start a Corporation in Massachusetts

 Step 2: Choose a Massachusetts Registered Agent

-You must appoint a Massachusetts registered agent when you register your corporation with the Secretary of the Commonwealth.
+You must appoint a Massachusetts resident agent, also known as a registered agent, when registering your corporation with the Secretary of the Commonwealth.

-Who Can Be a Registered Agent?
 Your registered agent can be an individual, business entity, or professional registered agent service.
-Any member of the corporation or individual can serve as your Massachusetts registered agent as long as the person:
+Any member of the corporation or individual can serve as your Massachusetts resident agent as long as the person:

 - is 18 years or older